MrWooltrest/EndlessAdventure2/README.md

 <div align="center">

 # Endless Adventure 2
-Rework of my Endless Adventure Minecraft mod pack, but on Fabric.

 It is recommended to wait until Endless Adventure 3 is released.
 Now preapering for [1.18](https://github.com/MrWooltrest/EndlessAdventure2/issues/1)!

 <div align="left">